jeremyje/gowebserver/README.md

 Go Web Server
 =============

-A simple web server to host static files on a file system via HTTP and HTTPS with no configuration.
+A simple web server to host static files on a filesystem via HTTP and HTTPS with no configuration.

 Example command to host your home directory.

 ```
-./server --directory=${HOME}
+./gowebserver --directory=${HOME}
 ```

 Downloads